praneeth019/Patterns-in-AI-generated-Text/Readme.md

-# AI Text Detection Using Multiple Approaches
+# Identifying patterns in AI Text Using Multiple Approaches

 This project implements machine learning approaches to distinguish between AI-generated and human-written text using three different methods:
 1. Basic ML with TF-IDF features